ipeaGIT/gtfs2emis/README.md

 3.  `emis_to_dt()` to convert the output of `emission_model()` from
     `list` to `data.table`.
-4.  `emis_summary()` to aggregate emission estimates by time of the day, vehicle type or road segment.
+4.  `emis_summary()` to aggregate emission estimates by the time of the day, vehicle type, or road segment.
 5.  `emis_grid()` to spatially aggregate emission estimates using any custom spatial grid or polygons.

 ## Demonstration on sample data

-To illustrate functionality, the package includes small sample data sets of the public transport and fleet of Curitiba (Brazil), Detroit (USA) and Dublin (Ireland).
-Estimating the emissions of a given public transport system using `gtfs2emis` can be done three simple steps, as follows.
+To illustrate functionality, the package includes small sample data sets of the public transport and fleet of Curitiba (Brazil), Detroit (USA), and Dublin (Ireland).
+Estimating the emissions of a given public transport system using `gtfs2emis` can be done in three simple steps, as follows.

 ### 1. Run transport model